 My daughters track payment was NOT an emergency.
 Make sure you only use this fund for true emergencies.
 There are other ways to deal with unexpected expenses than dipping into this important account.

-I use to be one that thought we were immune to emergencies, and then one day my husband unexpectedly lost his job.
+Honestly, I use to be someone that thought we were immune to emergencies, those types of things only happened to “other people”……and then one day my husband unexpectedly lost his job.

 It was awful.
 But.
 The one thing that kept us going and kept me calm was the fact that we had an emergency fund in place.
 Having that emergency fund in place was one of the only things that kept me going.
 I had the peace that we would be OK.